 There is a general need for looping over not only functions on scalars but also over functions on vectors (or arrays), as explained on http://scipy.org/scipy/numpy/wiki/GeneralLoopingFunctions.
 We propose to realize this concept by generalizing the universal functions (ufuncs), and provide a C implementation that adds ~500 lines to the numpy code base.
-In current (specialized) ufuncs, the elementary function is limited to element-by-element operations, whereas the generalized version supports "sub-array" operations.
+In current (specialized) ufuncs, the elementary function is limited to element-by-element operations, whereas the generalized version supports "sub-array" by "sub-array" operations.
 The Perl vector library PDL provides a similar functionality and its terms are re-used in the following.

-Each generalized ufunc has information associated with it that states what the "core" dimensionality of the inputs is, as well as the corresponding dimensionality of the outputs (the element-wise ufuncs have zero core dimensions).
-The list of the core dimensions for all arguments is called the "signature" of a ufunc.
-For example, the ufunc numpy.add has signature "(),()->()" defining two scalar inputs and one scalar output.
+Each generalized usunce has information associated with it that states what the "core" dimensionality of the inputs is, as well as the corresponding dimensionality of the outputs (the element-wise usunce have zero core dimensions).
+The list of the core dimensions for all arguments is called the "signature" of a usunce.
+For example, the usunce numpy and has signature "(),()->()" defining two scalar inputs and one scalar output.